khoaxuantu/one-page-email/README.md

 # Email Single Page Application
-Design a front-end for an email client that makes API calls to send and receive emails.
+Design a front-end for an email client that makes API calls to send and receive emails with plain JavaScript.
+Don't ask me why not use any SPA framework :kissing:

 ## Preview
 ![mail spa preview](mail_spa.png)